 Article by Leah Lahtinen

-Leah Lahtinen lives in Gardner and often writes for the Wet Mountain Tribune in Westcliffe.
+Leah Lahtinen, who lives in Gardner, also writes for the Wet Mountain Tribune in Westcliffe.